Table of contents

 If this still doesn’t convince you and you’re wondering if it’s worth it to implement API event tracking for yourself (or your clients), I’d like to show you a few more reasons why API can benefit you more than Pixel:

 Facebook’s conversion API is completely cookie-independent, so tracking will not be blocked by any ad blockers.
-Properly implemented, the API also works in accordance with all legal regulations regarding privacy policies.
+Properly implemented, the API also works per all legal regulations regarding privacy policies.

-ConversionAPI allows you to collect and report conversion data from a variety of sources, not just Facebook.
+ConversionAPI allows you to collect and report conversion data from various sources, not just Facebook.
 Additionally, it makes it much easier to analyze traffic if it comes from different devices.

-Conversions that are at the final stages of your funnel are often made not on the site, but, for example, by phone or through an app.
-The API allows you to send these conversions to Facebook, so you can better optimize your advertising efforts.
+Conversions at the final stages of your funnel are often made not on the site, but, for example, by phone or through an app.
+The API allows you to send these conversions to Facebook to better optimize your advertising efforts.

-We won’t kid ourselves, the conversion API also has its drawbacks.
+We won’t kid ourselves.
+The conversion API also has its drawbacks.
 The main one is the somewhat complicated integration, which sometimes requires programming expertise or cooperation with developers, and this often comes at an additional cost.
-However, in the final analysis, you’ll probably agree that the advantages outweigh any difficulties along the way.
+However, in the final analysis, you’ll probably agree that the advantages outweigh any difficulties.

 Will-my-events-duplicate?”

-Looking at the fact that Pixel and the conversion API work very similarly, one conclusion may come to us, quite correct by the way – our events will duplicate!
+Given that Pixel and the conversion API work very similarly, one conclusion may come to us—quite correct, by the way—our events will duplicate!

 Unless… you configure event deduplication!
 Let me explain it to you in the simplest possible way :).

-Event deduplication associated with Pixel and Conversion API is the process of eliminating duplicate conversions that have been recorded by these two Facebook tools.
-Duplicate conversions can occur when events are recorded by Pixel and Conversion API at the same time or in quick succession, which can lead to skewed analysis and optimization of ad campaigns.
+Event deduplication associated with Pixel and Conversion API is the process of eliminating duplicate conversions recorded by these two Facebook tools.
+Duplicate conversions can occur when Pixel and Conversion API record events simultaneously or in quick succession, which can lead to skewed analysis and optimization of ad campaigns.
 To avoid this problem, Facebook uses an event deduplication mechanism to eliminate duplicate conversions.

-In order for everything to work properly, it is imperative that we pay attention to the configuration process and ensure that the collected events have the same identifiers and parameters.
-This way, the system will be able to assess whether the signal it receives from the server has not already appeared, sent by Pixel, and will ultimately leave the event information from only one tool.
+For everything to work properly, we must pay attention to the configuration process and ensure that the collected events have the same identifiers and parameters.
+This way, the system can assess whether the signal it receives from the server has not already appeared and is sent by Pixel, and will ultimately leave the event information from only one tool.

 How to deploy Facebook’s conversion API?

-Today I’m going to show you the two simplest ways, namely integration using a plugin and using partner services.
+Today, I’m going to show you the two simplest ways: integration using a plugin and using partner services.

 Integration using the PixelYourSite plugin (for sites built on WordPress)

-2. Return to “Event Manager“, find your Pixel ID, copy it.
+- Return to „Event Manager„, find your Pixel ID, and copy it.

-3. Now go back to the PixelYourSite plugin panel and paste there the Pixel copied earlier in the field “Your Facebook Pixel
+- Now go back to the PixelYourSite plugin panel and paste there the Pixel copied earlier in the field „Your Facebook Pixel„

-5. Click on the “Generate Access Token” button, copy it, then go back to the plugin panel on WordPress and paste the token into the “API Token”
+- Click on the „Generate Access Token” button, copy it, then go back to the plugin panel on WordPress and paste the token into the „API Token.”

-2. In the plugin panel, paste the code “test_event_code” and then save the settings.
+- Paste the code „test_event_code” in the plugin panel and then save the settings.

-3. Open your site in a separate tab.
-If everything works correctly, you will see correctly received events in the event manager.
+- Open your site in a separate tab.
+You will see correctly received events in the event manager if everything works correctly.

-4. Remember to remove the test code from the PixelYourSite plugin panel after the test is done!
+- Remember to remove the test code from the PixelYourSite plugin panel after the test!

 Integration via partner service (using WordPress as an example)

-2. Choose (in this case) the WordPress service and in the window that appears to you – press the button “Create Access Token“.
+- Choose (in this case) the WordPress service, and in the window that appears to you, press the „Create Access Token” button.

-4. In the WordPress dashboard, in the “Plugins” section, click the “Submit plugins to server” button visible at the very top of the screen.
+- In the WordPress dashboard, in the „Plugins” section, click the „Submit plugins to server” button at the top of the screen.

-5. Add the downloaded .zip plugin and click “Install“, and after installing it, click “Activate Plugin“.
+- Add the downloaded .zip plugin and click „Install.”
+After installing it, click „Activate Plugin.”

 Start using Facebook’s conversion API!